 One fascinating example is the Book of the Dead.
 This collection of spells offered guidance for the deceased through the judgment process.

-Read our post on MUMMIFICATION IN ANCIENT EGYPT to learn more about how the body was prepared for the afterlife.
+Read my article on MUMMIFICATION IN ANCIENT EGYPT to learn more about how the body was prepared for the afterlife.

 Isis and Osiris